Reality Rocks

 Will Demi Lovato Be Good For ‘The X Factor’?

-Yes, after last week's very polarizing announcement that former "Mickey Mouse Club" tween star Britney Spears has been hired as an "X Factor" judge, it's now official that a Disney starlet who followed in Britney's wake, Demi, has also joined Simon Cowell's cast.
-(Another Disney princess, Miley Cyrus, was reportedly also in the running for the job--but according to Deadline.com, Miley turned it down.)
+Yes, following the very polarizing announcement that former "Mickey Mouse Club" tween star Britney Spears has been hired as an "X Factor" judge, it's now official that a Disney starlet who followed in Britney's wake, Demi, has also joined Simon Cowell's cast.
+(Another Disney princess, Miley Cyrus, was reportedly also in the running for the job--but according to Deadline, Miley turned it down.)
 Although Demi is an undeniably better singer than Britney, her credibility is still in some doubt here.

 First of all, she's only 19 years old, and her debut album only came out four years ago--so she isn't exactly a showbiz veteran with the qualifications to be a mentor.
 At least Britney has been in the business for almost 20 years and has an impressively long string of hit singles to her credit.
 Demi, on the other hand, has only scored one top 10 hit (the one L.A.
 Reid mistook as a song for "40-year-olds").
 So it's a little bizarre to me that, after reportedly pursuing icons like Mariah Carey, Janet Jackson, Beyonce, and even the late Whitney Houston for this job, Simon would hire someone so young and relatively inexperienced.